-This could extend to other organisations with capacity and purpose to contribute to the maintenance of Heritage Park.
+This could extend to other organisations with capacity and purpose to contribute to the maintenance of the Site.
 An example of past involvement by an external group is Karnet Prison Farm, a programme of re-entering prisoners into the community through meaningful work and skill-building, that could potentially be reinstated.

-The governance model for the site will need to be developed and structured with all groups in mind.
-Formal agreements will need to be estalished with Landcare SJ, Jarrahdale Historical Society, and other groups that clearly outline their responsibilities, relationships, and levels of support from the Shire.
-The agreements will also need to outline obligations relating to Occupational Work Health & Safety, including recent changes in the WHS Act 2020, that may affect workers both as employees and volunteers.
+The governance model for the Site will need to be developed and structured with all groups in mind.
+Formal agreements will need to be established with Landcare SJ, Jarrahdale Historical Society, or other groups that clearly outline their responsibilities, relationships, and levels of support from the Shire.
+The agreements will also need to outline obligations relating to Occupational Work Health & Safety, including recent changes in the WHS Act 2020, that may affect workers both as employees and volunteer \$526 1111 F: 08 9525 5441 E: info@sjshire.wa.gov.au W: sjshire.wa.gov.au